frack113/sigma_redcanaryco/index.md

 # Welcome to my sigma redcannary cover projet
 ## Purpose
-Knowing which rule should trigger when running a [redcannary test](https://github.com/redcanaryco/atomic-red-team) When run a test many noisy can trigger too...
+Knowing which rule should trigger when running a [redcannary test](https://github.com/redcanaryco/atomic-red-team)

+When run a test noisy many rules can trigger too...

 ## Tests